zhaojun-sh/dcrm-netstats/README.md

 ]
 ```

-* Run eth-netstats as PM2 service and persist the service for reboot
+* Run etsc-netstats as PM2 service and persist the service for reboot
 ```bash
 pm2 start ./app.json
 pm2 save